open-duelyst/duelyst/docs/ROADMAP.md

-- Our priorities leading up to the launch include any issues which will directly impact the player experience in the web client, such as granting full collections, adding new quests, or reducing the cost of packs/orbs.
+- Our priorities leading up to the launch include any issues which will directly impact the player experience in the web client, such as granting full collections, adding new quests, or adjusting card acquisition rates.

 #### Launch and announcement